atkinsroy/HPESimpliVity/README.md

 ## Things To Do
 * Test using PowerShell Core 6.0 (Windows and Linux)

-* Provide a -Graph parameter on Get-SVTmetric and on Get-SVTcapacity to output a web chart or Excel, or both.
+* Provide a -Graph parameter on Get-SVTmetric and on Get-SVTcapacity to output a web chart or an Excel chart, or both.